Installation and set-up

 Another possible cause of such behavior is an unidentified model.
 For example, a multidimensional model in which all items load on all factors is not identified and unable to be estimated.
 It is the user’s responsibility to ensure that the specified model is statistically identified.
 Rules for identification are beyond the scope of software support, but we recommend Cai (2010)’s exploratory item factor analysis article in Psychometrika or Bollen’s (1989) book on latent variable models as possible starting points.

 If you have verified that all items have observations in all response categories and your model is identified and tried using reduced quadrature points, please feel free to contact us for further help if the issue remains.
-Without you active flexMIRT® license code, please send a description of the problem behavior, the code you have written, and the dataset (if possible) to flexMIRT@VPGCentral.com.
+Without you active flexMIRT® license code, please send a description of the problem behavior, the code you have written, and the dataset (if possible) by email to email@example.com or submit a request via our support portal.
 We will respond as soon as possible.

 I’m using maximum likelihood (ML) scoring with a multidimensional model and I’m getting undefined values and/or unreasonable estimates.
 Is this a bug?